TimingJL/links_preview/README.md

 # Link Preview

 In this practice, I'm going to use LinkThumbnailer Rubygems to create a Link Preview App so that after the user add a link, the App can give you back an object containing images and website informations.
-Works like Facebook link previewer.

 https://github.com/gottfrois/link_thumbnailer